Fun and Games in Emacs

 Shows a list of digrams (two-character combinations from the cipher) and their frequency

 Shows adjacency of characters.
 I am not entirely sure how this works.

 Save and restore a checkpoint, allowing you to branch your work and explore different ways of cracking the cipher.

 All in all, for such an esoteric task, this package is rather impressive!
 If you regularly solve cryptograms maybe this package can help?

 Ah, the Emacs doctor.
-Based on the original ELIZA the “Doctor” tries to psychoanalyze what you say and attempts to repeat the question back to you.
+Based on the original ELIZA the “Doctor” tries to psychoanalyze what you say.
 Rather fun, for a few minutes, and one of the more famous Emacs oddities.
 You can run it with

 Emacs’s very own Zork-like text adventure game.
 To play it, type

 M-x dunnet.
 It’s rather good, if short, but it’s another rather famous Emacs game that too few have actually played through to the end.

 If you find yourself with time to kill between your TPS reports then it’s a great game with a built-in “boss screen” as it’s text-only.

 Oh, and, don’t try to eat the CPU card :)